openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

 ### Materials Needed

-1. Blue LED for exitation of the fluoresence moleculs
+1. Blue LED for exitation of the fluoresence moleculs - fluoresence microscopy
-2. white LED for ?
+2. white LED for bright Field microscopy
 3. electronic Z-stage
 4. PS4 Controller for controlling the Z-Stage
 5. infinity-objective